omoyal/openshift_admins_for_devops_workshop/Day 5/Lab-5_B_Alerts_and_etcd.md

 3. **Using amtool:** Use the CLI to silence the alert you just triggered for the next 15 minutes:

-because we are in Air-gapped we dont have the amtool CLI, the CLI fond inside the LaertManager Pod
+because we are in Air-gapped we dont have the amtool CLI, the CLI fond inside the AlertManager Pod

 ```bash
 oc get pods -n openshift-monitoring